-The gene that causes Skinny guinea pig baldness is recessive, so both a male and a female guinea pig needs to carry the gene to produce skinny guinea pig pups.
+The gene that causes Skinny guinea pig baldness is recessive, so both a male and a female guinea pig needs to carry the gene to produce skinny pig pups.

-This can be done either by breeding a pair of Skinny pigs together or by breeding a pair of furred piggies that carry the Skinny guinea pig gene.
+This can be done either by breeding a pair of Skinny pigs together or by breeding a pair of furred piggies that carry the Skinny pig gene.

 Guinea Pig Health

 Signs of a Healthy Guinea Pig